erizomovil/TareaLND/readme.md

 ## Acknowlegment

   - Tiburcio for teaching me XML
-  - Inspiration for the elected theme to ancor and sergio
+  - Inspiration for the elected theme to Ancor and Sergio